With a package document, you can create a package or package installer to distribute applications to clients.

-- Package Installer—Contents of the distribution build into an installer file (.exe).
-By default, the package installer includes all the package dependencies in the output so that clients of the software can install the distribution without network access.
+By default, a package installer includes all of the package dependencies in the output so clients of the software can install the package without network access.

 Reference package dependencies using feeds instead of including the dependencies in the output—when a package installer that references feeds runs, it retrieves dependencies from the feed locations.

 Require installation of the exact hierarchy and versions of all the dependencies—when clients of the software install the package, the installer installs the exact versions of the dependencies found on the machine that built the package installer when it was built.